CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/nemesys_EN/nemesys3_contiflow_EN.rst

    If you have already assigned pressure sensors
    image10  to your pumps that are displayed on the front panel,
    these sensors are automatically selected here, and you
-   can proceed immediately by clicking ::guilabel:`Next >`.
+   can proceed immediately by clicking :guilabel:`Next >`.

 Pressure-controlled Switching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~